easybuilders/easybuild/docs/Common-toolchains.rst

 * the Intel C/C++/Fortran compilers (https://software.intel.com/en-us/intel-compilers),
-  i.e. ``icc``, ``icpc`` and ``ifort``, on top of a GCC and binutils installed via EasyBuild
+  i.e. ``icc``, ``icpc`` and ``ifort``,

-  * binutils and GCC are also included, which serve as a base for the Intel compilers
+  * binutils and GCC, which serve as a base for the Intel compilers, are also included

 * the Intel MPI library (https://software.intel.com/en-us/intel-mpi-library)